In This Guide — 20 Strategic Topics

 Governance framework: Establish a cross-functional Broadcom governance team (IT, procurement, finance, legal) that meets quarterly.
 Track licence utilisation, support quality, contract compliance, and spend vs. budget.

 Vendor relationship: Maintain professional, data-driven engagement.
 Schedule executive business reviews with Broadcom at least twice yearly.
-Raise issues early rather than letting them accumulate until renewal creates urgency.
+Raise issues early rather than letting them accumulate.

-Broadcom's acquisitions force customers into transitions — new licensing systems, product consolidations, and portfolio changes.
+Broadcom’s acquisitions force customers into transitions.
+New licensing systems, product consolidations, and portfolio changes.
 Managing global deployments, migration planning, roadmap assurance, vendor lock-in, third-party support options, and cloud considerations is essential to future-proofing your investment.
+For organisations weighing their options, our VMware alternatives enterprise guide provides a credible competitive framework.
+You can also explore our Broadcom/VMware renewal survival kit for a step-by-step preparation checklist.

 Global master agreement: Negotiate one agreement covering all entities with central management and sub-allocations.
 Local appendices for country-specific legal requirements, but uniform pricing and terms worldwide.